RockLikeAmadeus/poe2-roguelike-challenge-ruleset/README.md

 ## FAQ

-Q: Why did you create this challenge?<br>
+### Q: Why did you create this challenge?<br>
-A: I created this challenge with two primary aims in mind
+#### A: I created this challenge with two primary aims in mind

 1. Create a way to learn POE2 on a deep level by forcing myself to engage with mechanics I otherwise might avoid or overlook, with a high level of stakes and difficulty, requiring a deeper engagement with the game's mechanics to succeed.
 2. Fun - the roguelike/roguelite template is a large part of some of my most favorite games, and I think the mechanics of this challenge will make Path of Exile 2 even more enjoyable than it already is.

+### Q: Can I use the items and currency stored in my stash from previous runs in my current run?<br>
+#### A: Yes, which essentially makes this a rogue-_lite_ challenge, if we're being technical.
+A future version of the challenge could disallow this, but in this version, go ahead and save your good off-build items for your next character.

 ## TODO